All the top tourist attractions and places you need to see when you visit Weimar in Thuringia.

 The end of the 19th century was a turning point in human history.
 While most of the populace was still caught in the throws of Historicism, artists like Walter Gropius and Henry van de Velde tried to expand the previous notion of art and how you’d run an art academy.
 A first art school was founded in 1907 in Weimar, and then in 1919 the Bauhaus academy finally opened its doors.

-Whether it’s architecture, furniture or even simple things as a tea cattle – we are now used to clean lines and ergonomic design.
+Whether it’s architecture, furniture or even simple things as a tea kettle – we are now used to clean lines and ergonomic design.
 But back in the 19th century, this couldn’t be farther from the norm.
 Artists like Mies van der Rohe, Oskar Schlemmer, Lyonel Feininger, and Marcel Breuer paved the way for the modern design we are now used to at the Bauhaus.

 The Bauhaus moved to Dessau in 1926, but all the important history lies in Weimar.
 Together, they form a UNESCO World Heritage site (the second one in Weimar).
 So, definitely visit the wonderful new Bauhaus Museum where the most important milestones are documented.